andrewyazura/psychology-qa-streamlit/README.md

 [Haystack](https://haystack.deepset.ai/).
 Many of the nodes used are either built or extended by me.

-> Note that Translator and Ranker nodes are optional and
+> Note that Translator is an optional node and
 > can be disabled in `.app.env`

 <details>